cchristensen-sz/IdentityProofing/README.md

 - This workflow is a combination of Mobile Match and Government ID Verification.
 You will:
 -  **Select Your Country**
 -  If you are US based, you will proceed to the [Mobile Match workflow](https://github.com/cchristensen-sz/IdentityProofing#mobile-match).
+-  If you pass the mobile match workflow, your verification is complete
--  If you successfully verify your identity
+-  If SecZetta is unable to verify your identity via Mobile Match you will proceed to the [Government ID Verification workflow](https://github.com/cchristensen-sz/IdentityProofing#government-id-verification)

 ## Troubleshooting
 If you run into challenges, the following should be attempted before contacting support: